Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Threading/DispatcherHelper.md

 ## Fields

-### _dispatcher

-### exitFrameCallback

 ## Properties

 ### CurrentDispatcher

 Gets the current dispatcher.
-This property is compatible with WPF, Silverlight, Windows Phone, etc, and also works
-    when there is no application object (for example, during unit tests).
+This property is compatible with WPF, Silverlight, Windows Phone, etc, and also works when there is no application object (for example, during unit tests).